 There were way more episodes I considered or listened to than the (admittedly arbitrary) ten-episode limit I'm imposing on myself.
 (Yeah, I know, it's listed as eleven -- I've got no idea why that extra Brains On! episode is sticking around at the end.
 Think of it as an encore.)

 I've got a feeling that this will quickly become a sampler as much as the "best," strictly speaking, but I won't steer you wrong, I promise.
 With that, let's begin with the list from April 2017!
+(Use this link to listen from the RadioPublic website.)

 (In no particular order)